This file part of www.watertownhistory.org

 When

-still a young lad his parents moved to Watertown, Wisconsin, where his father operated
+still a young lad his parents moved to Watertown, Wisconsin, where his father

-a machine shop and foundry.
-In that
+operated a machine shop and foundry.
+In

-marked skill and ingenuity in mechanical matters.
+displaying marked skill and ingenuity in mechanical matters.
 In 1873 although he had had no high school

 training he decided to take a collegiate course in mechanical engineering.
 He entered Iowa State College at Ames and